ncats/syngps/README.md

 3. **Submit a Pull Request**:

-   - Once your code is complete and tested, create a pull request (PR) from your feature branch to the `feature` branch of the HCASE repository.
+   - Once your code is complete and tested, create a pull request (PR) from your feature branch to the `feature` branch of the SynGPS repository.

 4. **Approval and Merge**:
    - Approved features will be merged into the `main` branch.